TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 # To Do
 * Make it possible to queue actions if the script is called multiple times for the same entity (this will require the script to be cut into different scripts)
-* Add some information on how do the TTS actions like I did in the [Google Home Say script](https://community.home-assistant.io/t/script-to-resume-radio-tunein-and-spotify-after-tts-on-google-home-speakers/326634) which is no longer maintained. (basically it is calling [this script](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/helper/send_tts.yaml) as an action in the Google Home Resume script and provide the target ([example](https://github.com/TheFes/HA-configuration/blob/main/include/automation/00_ground_floor/hall/doorbell_actions.yaml#L67-L83))).

 # Most recent change
 ### Version 1.1.0 - 9 February 2022